Flow-induced dorso-ventral deformation enhances propulsive efficiency in flexible caudal fins: Computational Methods

 \subsection{Flow Simulation}

 We perform the direct numerical simulations (DNS) of the flow by solving the incompressible Navier-Stokes equation described as:

 where $u_i$ is the velocity and $p$ is the pressure.
-The governing equations are discredited. discretized in space and time using the $2^{nd}$-order finite-difference schemes and integrated in time using the operator splitting fractional step method.
+The governing equations are discretized in space and time using the $2^\text{nd}$-order finite-difference schemes and integrated in time using the operator splitting fractional step method.
 Here, the Eqn. \ref{eq:NS} is split into the advection-diffusion (ADE) and pressure Poisson equation (PPE), and this results in two linear systems connected through an intermediate velocity.
-The linear system for ADE is solved using a line successive-over-relaxation solver, and the system for PPE is solved using a biconjugate-gradient stabilized solver solver.
-We utilize our in-house developed numerical solver ViCar3D \citep{mittal2008versatile} to implement the numerical schemes to perform calculations.
-The flow solver has been validated for a variety of fluid dynamics studies, including coupled FSI simulations \citep{shoele2014computational,shoele2016flutter,bailoor2021computational}, fish fins \citep{DONG_BOZKURTTAS_MITTAL_MADDEN_LAUDER_2010,zhou2025hydrodynamically}, and flapping insect wings \citep{zheng2013multi}.
-The placement of the fin within the computational domain of size $26C\times 40C\times 40C$ A uniform grid is employed in a cuboidal region around the body to resolve the boundary layers and vortex structures, and the grid is stretched away outside this region to the outer boundary.
-We employ a grid resolution of $256\times 256 \times 240$ (about 15 million points), which corresponds to about 100 points along the fin chord length.
-We have performed extensive grid refinement studies to ensure the simulations are grid converged Each simulation is carried out for three flapping cycles, and the results for the 3rd cycle are used for all the analysis.
+The linear system for ADE is solved using a line successive-over-relaxation solver, and the system for PPE is solved using a stabilized biconjugate-gradient solver.
+We utilize our in-house numerical solver ViCar3D \citep{mittal2008versatile, mittal2025freeman} for these simulations.
+The flow solver has been validated for a variety of fluid dynamics studies, including coupled FSI simulations \citep{shoele2014computational,shoele2016flutter,bailoor2021computational}, fish fins \citep{DONG_BOZKURTTAS_MITTAL_MADDEN_LAUDER_2010}, and flapping insect wings \citep{zheng2013multi}.
+The placement of the fin within the computational domain of size $26C\times 40C\times 40C$.
+A uniform grid is employed in a cuboidal region around the body to resolve the boundary layers and vortex structures, and the grid is stretched away outside this region to the outer boundary.
+We employ a grid of $256\times 256 \times 240$ (about 15 million points), with about 100 points along the fin chord length.
+We have performed extensive grid refinement studies to ensure the simulations are grid-converged (See appendix \ref{app:grid_indep}).
+Each simulation is carried out for three flapping cycles, and the results for the 3rd cycle are used for all the analysis (see appendix B).